alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ### Fix

-Prepend `WAYLAND_DISPLAY=''` to the SteamVR command-line options to force XWayland on SteamVR.
+Prepend `WAYLAND_DISPLAY=''` to the SteamVR launch options to force XWayland on SteamVR.

 ## The view shakes when using SlimeVR